kiwicom/orbit/packages/orbit-components/src/Popover/README.md

 - Actions are a way to override default close behavior with your own actions, mainly `Buttons` keep in mind that one of the actions should close the popover.

 - The Popover component supports rendering of many different components inside its children.
-You can use combination of e.g. Text, Stack, ListChoice for example:
+You can use a combination of e.g. Text, Stack, ListChoice for example:

 ```jsx
 <Popover